bermudezjose/SAR2Optical-using-cGANS/README.md

 TensorFlow implementation of [Synthesis of Multispectral Optical Images from SAR-Optical Multitemporal Data using cGANS] that uses cGANs to generate the missing optical image by exploiting the correspondent SAR data with an SAR-optical image pair from the same area in a different epoch.

-This code is an adaptation of https://github.com/yenchenlin/pix2pix-tensorflow pix2pix Tensorflow implementation.
+The original code is an adaptation of https://github.com/yenchenlin/pix2pix-tensorflow pix2pix Tensorflow implementation.

-Also, it is included two notebooks for monotemporal and multitemporal translations using Sentinel 1 and 2 data.
-For this notebooks, images can be downloaded using git.
+For a new version, it is included two notebooks for monotemporal and multitemporal translations using Sentinel 1 and 2 data.
+Images can be downloaded using git.
+For these notebooks, the implementation is based on Keras and Tensorflow frameworks, and the Generator arquitecture was updated by incorporating Residual blocks.
+Notebooks can be executed on Google Colab.

 ## Setup